bradfa/debos-configs/README.md

 If you're building Ubuntu targets, you'll need to run `debos` with its `-m` switch to specify more memory, as the default 2048MB is too small to build the generic Linux kernel initrd, like: `debos -m 4096MB x86_64-uefi-focal.yaml`

+Please see each configuration for information on which bootloader (grub versus systemd-boot) and network configuration mechanism (ifupdown versus netplan) are used.
+They are not consistent across configurations due to various nuances of each distribution.